raw-bacon/qp-tikz/README.md

 2. Similarly, make sure you have git installed.
 3. Clone this repository by typing
 `git clone https://github.com/raw-bacon/qp-tikz`.
-This will create a folder called `qp-tikz` in your working directory.
+This will create a folder called `qp-tikz` in your current directory.
 4. Go into the newly created folder by typing `cd qp-tikz`.
 5. Run the program by typing `python qp.py`.
 6. Follow the prompts.